 No matter who they are, or how good you think their business reputation is (and even if they show up driving a horse and buggy) you should never let a logger onto your land without first talking to an experienced independent forester like us.

-A landowner in Hubbard, Ohio asked us to evaluate his 40-acre timber stand in Mercer County, PA for a sale next winter
+A farmer in Killbuck asked us to evaluate his 38-acre stand for a possible timber sale in Holmes County Ohio.